magisterquis/minimalirc/README.md

 Contrived Example
 -------------
-The below is a contrived example in contrivedExample.go.rea which builds and runs quite nicely.
+The below is a contrived example in contrivedExample.go.read which builds and runs quite nicely (after a quick rename).

 ```go
 package main